hiveeyes/terkin-datalogger/README.rst

 and walks you through the setup process of the development sandbox environment in detail.

-This programming environment has been tested successfully on Linux, macOS and WSL, the Windows Subsystem for Linux (Win10).
+The programming environment is command line based and has been tested successfully on Linux, macOS and WSL, the Windows Subsystem for Linux (Win10).

 ********